anupdey6/First-week-report.md/learning report.md

-# For more information you ca find find in following links :
+# For more information you can find find in following links :

 [![alt text][1.1]][1]